chenkaigithub/predict_soccer_teams/README.md

 # predict_soccer_teams

-*The project is still under testing and documentation coverage to be sure that everything will be ordered and in a correct way for all the develoeprs.*
+*The project is still under testing and documentation coverage, if you have questions, send me pm*

 As I'm progressing with the development of this model, I have uploaded some Python codes so you can already see code for review.